-Engage children’s natural sense of curiosity and introduce them to the basics of a science experiment in our Garden Sink or Float Activity.
-Sink or Float experiments are ideal to do with small groups of children at home or in the classroom.
+The weather is warming which means it’s the perfect time to get outside for some learning fun!
+Sink or float experiments are ideal to do with small groups of children at home or at school.
+You can engage your children’s natural sense of curiosity and introduce them to the basics of a science experiment with our Garden Sink or Float Activity!
 This is sure to be a hit with your kids as much as it was with mine!

 Fill a large tub with water and take it outdoors if you can.

-Then, either gather together a selection of objects yourself from the garden or send the kids off on a scavenger hunt to find suitable objects for testing (think rocks, watering cans, twigs, leaves, small gardening tools, etc – there are no right or wrong items).
+Then, either gather together a selection of objects from the garden or send the kids off on a scavenger hunt to find suitable objects for testing (think rocks, watering cans, twigs, leaves, small gardening tools, etc. – there are no right or wrong items).

 Draw a grid on a sheet of paper to record predictions and results for each of the objects.

 Select an object for testing.
 Draw or write down the name of the object in the first column on your grid.